htdavis/ca-apm-fieldpack-epa-rabbitmq/ca-apm-fieldpack-epa-rabbitmq/README.md

 RabbitMQ_Nodes.pl - gathers node statistics.
 RabbitMQ_Queues.pl - gathers queue statistics.

 Tested with CA APM 9.1+ EM, EPAgent 9.1+, Infrastructure Agent 10.7, RabbitMQ 3.7.0, Perl 5.10.1, and Python 2.7.6.
+All currently supported versions of CA APM and Perl will work.
+Check with [RabbitMQ](http://www.rabbitmq.com/management-cli.html) on compatible Python versions.

 ## Known Issues
-The plugins all use a CPAN module called File::Slurp.
+The plugins make use of a CPAN module called File::Slurp.
 If this is not installed with your distro, or cannot install it, then locate the following two lines and comment them out:

-    use File::Slurp
+    use File::Slurp;
-    @arrayResults = read_file(File::Spec->catfile
+    @arrayResults = read_file(...);

 If you would like to install the module on CentOS/RHEL, use the following command: